5 tips for mortgage renewal time

 If you don’t already have the maturity date (the date your mortgage term ends) pencilled into a calendar, you’ll know it’s time to renew when your current mortgage provider sends you a renewal slip in the mail.
 The slip includes a new mortgage rate and term offer, which you can sign and send back.

-Overall, if you’re renewing your mortgage in 2024, you’ll almost certainly be taking on a higher mortgage rate than you had five years ago.
-In this mortgage environment, where rates are currently elevated but there's the promise of rate cuts (and, therefore, lower rates) later in 2024 and 2025, it's also important to think about what kind of mortgage you want in order to best take advantage of the situation.
-Have a look at this video, then read on for more tips on mortgage renewal.
+Overall, if you’re renewing your mortgage in 2025, you’ll almost certainly be taking on a higher mortgage rate than you had five years ago.
+In this mortgage environment, where rates are currently elevated but there's the promise of more rate cuts (and, therefore, lower rates) in 2025, it's also important to think about what kind of mortgage you want in order to best take advantage of the situation.

 Here are our top mortgage renewal tips for reducing the financial impact: